ImanGandomi/MachineLearning2024/ml_MiniProject_1/README.md

 - ## Installation
 To set up this project on your local machine, follow these steps:

-1. Clone the repository:
+Clone the repository:
     ```bash
     git clone https://github.com/yourusername/machine-learning-mini-project-1.git
     ```

-2. Install the required dependencies:
+## Usage
+Here’s how you can use the project:
     ```bash
     !python ml_miiniproject_1.py
     ```
     or
-   use ml_Miiniproject_1.py
+   use ML_MIiniProject_1.ipynb